hectorrios/SugarAdvancedWorkflowCustomPHPMethods/README.md

 ![Call Custom Logic menu](https://raw.githubusercontent.com/hectorrios/SugarAdvancedWorkflowCustomPHPMethods/add_custom_logic_executor_interface/call_custom_logic_menu.png)

-Selecting the "Call Custom Logic" option will enable a dropdown that available in the "Settings" context menu.
-The dropdown will have a list of custom Actions that can be run when this BPM action is executed.
+Selecting the "Call Custom Logic" option will enable a dropdown that will be visible in the "Settings" context menu.
+The dropdown will have a list of custom Actions that are available to this Action BPM element.

 ![Call Custom Settings](https://raw.githubusercontent.com/hectorrios/SugarAdvancedWorkflowCustomPHPMethods/add_custom_logic_executor_interface/custom_action_dropdown.png)